Ave Maria Mutual Funds

 Ave Maria Mutual Funds is a U.S. mutual fund family that targets clients interested in financially sound investments in companies that do not violate certain religious principles of the Catholic Church.
-Often described as socially responsible investing (SRI), this practice is more accurately in the case of Ave Maria Mutual Funds called morally responsible investing (MRI) or faith-based investing.
+Often described as socially responsible investing (SRI), this practice may also be called morally responsible investing (MRI) or faith-based investing.
+Ave Maria is the largest Catholic-oriented investing firm in the United States.

 History

 The first of its funds was established in 2001.
-As of December 31, 2021, the Ave Maria Mutual Funds had over $3.0 billion in assets under management.
+As of September 30, 2025, the Ave Maria Mutual Funds had $3.8 billion in assets under management.